qahaidari/Deep-learning-for-classification-and-regression/README.md

 Leeds Sports Pose (LSP) dataset is used.
 The data will be loaded with a custom data loader.
 This is a dataset for 2D human pose estimation where the input is an image and the output is the human body pose, represented by a set of keypoints.
 A keypoint is a 2D coordinate.
 To demonstrate the data loading, the images and the corresponding labels will be visualized.
 The labels in this dataset are keypoints.
 For each image, the body skeleton will be drawn.

+3. Data loading for regression with LSP dataset using a custom data loader with variable batch size and splitting dataset to train and test sets

-3. Model Training for Classification
+4. Model Training for Classification

 The Fashion-MNIST dataset is employed for learning a classifier.
 The classifier will be a convolutional neural network.
 It includes 2 nn.Conv2d operations and 3 nn.Linear operations.
 The activation is ReLU.
 The loss function is the cross-entropy.
 Training is implemented based on the train set of the dataset.
 The test set will be used only for evaluation.
 The train and test sets are separated in the dataset loading section.